 After he was released from the camps, he was determined to derive a sense of purpose from the opportunity that the war had given him.
 He made the decision to extract all the wisdom that he gained from his experiences and share it with the rest of the world.

-He went on to spend the rest of his life spreading his message, enlightening people on the importance of finding meaning and purpose in our struggles.
+He went on to spend the rest of his life spreading his message, enlightening people on the importance of finding purpose and meaning in your struggles.

 This is an indispensable contribution towards a society where the youth of today are hardly prepared for the inevitable difficulties of life.
 Education systems and society offer children the academic knowledge for a successful career but not the life skills that will help them deal with real-life problems.

 The lack of emotional competence has lead to an escalation of depression, addictions and mental illnesses.
 Painful emotions are heavy entities that shouldn’t be taken lightly.
 It can leave us feeling weighed down and stuck.

 The only way to rise above the pain and find meaning in your struggles is by gaining a healthy sense of perspective on the predicament you’re enduring.
 When you bring your stories of struggle to the light, you release the heavy emotional charge behind them.

-Here are five reasons why your struggles can empower you:
+Here are five reasons why your struggles can empower you and how to find meaning in your struggles:

 1. You have the power to shift a situation in your favor: Although we can’t always control the nature and timing of the events that occur in our lives, we have the power to shift the outcomes in our favor based on how we choose to respond to them.
 Just as how old, worn-out crops are burnt to the ground and used as fertilizer for new seeds to sprout, we can use our difficult experiences (with the right perspectives and initiatives) to create new opportunities for personal growth and progress.